 View a sampling of alerts, global risks, and data accessible on the platform.

-01. Arctic Indicator
+01. Polar Indicator

 The Arctic is warming at a faster rate than the rest of the globe

-02. Arctic Indicator
+02. Polar Indicator

 Greenland’s ice sheet is rapidly melting.